slamice/wri/hipsters/chapter05.md

 "It's going ok, you know it's going.
 How are you?"

-"I'm doing good, your Mom has the problems."
+"I'm doing good, your Mom has problems."

 "What happened to Mom?"
 I hastened a wave goodbye to Selina as my ear plucked up attentively.